Mikhail Kaganovich: Arrest and death

 Having survived the Great Purge, Kaganovich was removed from office in January 1941, and appointed director of a factory in Kazan.
 On 21 February 1941, Kaganovich was censured during the 5th Plenary Session of the 18th Congress of the All-Union Communist Party and warned "that if he does not correct himself in the new work, if he does not fulfill the instructions of the party and the government, he will be removed from the membership of the Central Committee of the CPSU (b) and removed from the leadership."

 On 7 June 1941, Kaganovich's former deputy Boris Vannikov was arrested after he had disputed a decision to halt the production of guns a month before the German invasion of the USSR.
 He was tortured in prison by Boris Rodos and, when barely conscious, signed a confession pre-written by Rodos implicating himself and Kaganovich in a conspiracy to sabotage Soviet air defences.
 Other officers repeated the accusation under torture.

 Kaganovich's brother, Lazar, was summoned by Stalin and told that Mikhail had been chosen by the Nazis as head of their puppet government-in-waiting, "an idea so preposterous that it was either the solecism of an NKGB simpleton, or, more likely, a joke between Stalin and Beria."
 Rumors circulated that Lazar "had not interceded for [Mikhail] and had sided with Stalin.
 Lazar himself denied this in several interviews, insisting that he had told Stalin directly that it was a lie and had asked that his brother be given an opportunity to confront his accusers."

-Kaganovich was summoned to the office of Anastas Mikoyan, where, in the presence of Beria and Malenkov, he was confronted by Vannikov, who repeated the confession he had made under torture.
+There are three differing accounts of Kaganovich's death.
+According to the first one he was summoned to the office of Anastas Mikoyan, where, in the presence of Beria and Malenkov, he was confronted by Vannikov, who repeated the confession he had made under torture.
 Mikhail Kaganovich was told to wait outside and went into Mikoyan's private lavatory and shot himself.
 By committing suicide before he was arrested, he had protected his family.

 A different account was given by Nikita Khrushchev during a delegation meeting with a Romanian representative in Moscow in 1964, in which he claimed that "Stalin interrogated [Kaganovich] personally, [a]fter that he was taken to the WC and shot".
-Mikoyan gave yet another version, stating that "Kaganovich was interrogated by Molotov, Malenkov, and Beria], and was shot afterwards.
+Mikoyan gave yet another version, stating that "Kaganovich was interrogated by Molotov, Malenkov, and Beria, and was shot afterwards.
 Beria explained that it was a [sic] stupidity because, while he was being led to the WC to be shot, Molotov, Malenkov, and Beria had decided to free him."